ujangbedog/dpq-chat/README.md

 Features a terminal-based interface with real-time messaging, decentralized architecture (no central servers), and hybrid cryptographic protocols that combine classical and post-quantum algorithms for maximum security.

-> **⚠️ Development Notice**
-> This project is currently under active development.
-Features and APIs may change.

 ## Architecture Overview

 **Transport Layer Security**